In The News

 Get In Touch

-Steven C. Beer concentrates his practice on film, television and music matters.
-He represents industry-leading film production, film finance and film distribution companies and has acted as counsel to numerous award-winning writers, directors, and producers.
+Steven concentrates his practice on film, television and music matters.
+He represents industry-leading film, television and music companies and has acted as counsel to numerous award-winning writers, directors, producers, and multi-platinum musical artists.

 He frequently writes and lectures about issues related to film finance production and distribution.
 In 2012, his article “The New Renaissance Paradigm – A Break-through Time For Artists” was published in the inaugural edition of the Berkeley Journal of Entertainment and Sports Law and his article “Life After Sundance: Distribution and Marketing for the 99 Percent” was published in Indiewire.
 Each January at the Sundance Film Festival, in conjunction with the New York State Film Office, Steven programs and moderates panels for filmmakers, producers and financiers.